allan-tulane/fa-25-assignment-01-nikumoda/assignment-01.md

   - 2b.
 (6 pts) What does this function do, in your own words?

-This function computes the $x$th Fibonacci number recursively.
+This function computes the $x$ th Fibonacci number recursively.
 If $x$ is 0 or 1, it returns $x$.
 Otherwise, it returns the sum of the Fibonacci numbers for $x-1$ and $x-2$.